yuhao/blog/md/cmf.md

     <figcaption><b>Figure 6: CIE CMFs (solid) and CMFs using Wright-Guild data, where the reference white is the NPL standard white rather than the EEW.</b></figcaption>
 </p>

 An important attribute of the CMFs is that they depend on the primary colors as well as the reference white light.
 The fact that it depends on the reference white is often ignored but an important one!
-This is because the reference white will decide what "one unit" means for the primary colors, and thus affect r(𝛌), g(𝛌), b(𝛌), Lʳ, Lᵍ, Lᵇ.
+This is because the reference white will decide what "one unit" means for the primary colors, and thus affect r(𝛌), g(𝛌), b(𝛌), L<sup>r</sup>, L<sup>g</sup>, L<sup>b</sup>.

 Figure 6 shows the CIE 1931 RGB CMFs (solid curves), and as a comparison, we also overlay the CMFs if the combined Wright-Guild data was used (dotted curves), i.e., using the NPL standard white as the reference white rather than the EEW.
 As we can see, while the trends are similar, the CMFs in the two systems are different.
 This illustrates that the CMFs are indeed dependent on the choice of the reference white.